 A similar example is an old oil painting that has been handed down to you and which you have been told is valuable.
 If someone calls at your door and offers a certain figure out of the blue, would you accept it without instructing an expert valuer/art specialist.
 Of course most people would get the experts’ advice first and this is exactly what you should do.
 Now let me explain why you should do the same with your Assessment.

 The first question you must ask yourself is – has the Injuries Board taken into account the full extent of my injuries (both physical & psychological) and/or have I fully recovered from my injuries?
-If the answer to either of these questions is no, then you should reject the Assessment and contact us immediately.
-Gary Matthews Solicitors have over 20 years experience in dealing with these claims – Contact us today & begin your claim.
+If the answer to either of these questions is no, then you should seriously consider contacting us as we are experts in personal injury claims and will ensure that you get the advice and support you need.

 The purpose of the report was to establish whether insurance companies were acting within the applicable Consumer Protection Code.
 The report examined 418 third party personal injury claim files processed by eleven insurance firms in the period between the months of April, May and June of 2010.
 The files related to a range of personal injuries from less serious soft tissue cases to accidents which resulted in individuals having their quality of life radically changed, with the injuries arising from a wide range of accidents including road traffic, workplace and public place related accidents.
 The report established that where assessments made by the Injuries Board were rejected, the settlement amount ultimately secured by the claimant was higher in every one of the 418 files than the Injuries Board’s assessment.
 These findings provides clear evidence that those claimants who are willing to persevere and press ahead with court proceedings are more likely than not to end up securing more compensation.
 Follow this path and contact us immediately so that you can obtain the fair and reasonable compensation you deserve.
 After all, the accident was not your fault.
 To view the the full report click here.